ArmanShirzad/fastapi-production-template/README.md

 - Integration: `prometheus-fastapi-instrumentator`

 ### Sentry Integration
-- Automatic error tracking
+- Automatic error tracking when `SENTRY_DSN` is provided
 - Performance monitoring
-- Configure via `SENTRY_DSN` environment variable
+- Skipped automatically when `SENTRY_DSN` is empty

 ### Health Checks
 - `/health` - Basic health check
-- `/health/ready` - Readiness check (includes database)
+- `/health/ready` - Readiness check; reports database status and succeeds whether the database is configured or not

 ## Project Structure